-BASIC PROCEDURE FOR (FIRST) MINOR SUBDIVISION REVIEW STEP PROCESS STAFF TIMELINE Step-1 Pre-Application meeting between subdivider and Lincoln County Planning staff.
+BASIC PROCEDURE FOR (FIRST) MINOR SUBDIVISION REVIEW STEP PROCESS STAFF TIMELINE 1 Pre-Application meeting between subdivider and Lincoln County Planning staff.
 Within thirty (30) days of receipt of pre-application request and materials.
-Step -2 Element Review: Subdivider submits a complete subdivision application of 1 paper copy and 1 digital copy to the Administrator Planning Staff for element review within 180 days of pre-application meeting (otherwise a new pre-application meeting is required).
+2 Element Review: Subdivider submits a complete subdivision application of 1 paper copy and 1 digital copy to the Planning Staff for element review within 180 days of pre-application meeting (otherwise a new pre-application meeting is required).
 Maximum five (5) working days after the date of submittal.
-Step-3 Sufficiency Review: After all elements of the application are determined to be contained within the application, the subdivider submits the application to Planning staff for Sufficiency Review.
+3 Sufficiency Review: After all elements of the application are determined to be contained within the application, the subdivider submits the application to Planning staff for Sufficiency Review.
 Reviewing agencies, appropriate neighborhood organizations, and other entities identified by the planning office will be contacted for comment by Planning staff.
 Maximum fifteen (15) working days after Element Review is approved.
-Step 4 Governing Body Review: After the subdivision application is deemed sufficient, the subdivider submits three (3) copies [or 2 copies and a CD] of the complete application and supporting materials to the Pplanning office Staff prepares a subdivision report for gGoverning bBody review.
-Planning Staff Report.
-Governing Body Public Meeting and Decision Maximum thirty-five (35) working days after determination of sufficiency, statutory limit.
-Step 6 Step 7 Governing Body Public Meeting and Decision.
-Written Decision Within thirty (30) working days of Governing Body action
+4 Governing Body Review: After the subdivision application is deemed sufficient, the Planning Staff prepares a subdivision report for Governing Body review.
+Maximum thirty-five (35) working days after determination of sufficiency.
+5 Planning Staff Report.
+6 Governing Body Public Meeting and Decision.
+7 Written Decision Within thirty (30) working days of Governing Body action